zcriticz/api_monitoring/readme.md

 # InfinityTech

-A InfinityTech é uma API RESTful desenvolvida com React/Typescript e Java/Spring Boot.
-Seu objetivo é monitorar falhas na API ExtrAI Dados da Di2win, fornecendo relatórios detalhados sobre erros e desempenho.
+InfinityTech is a RESTful API developed with React/TypeScript and Java/Spring Boot.
+Its goal is to monitor failures in the Di2win ExtrAI Dados API, providing detailed reports on errors and performance.

-## Ficha Técnica
+## API Reference

 - **Base URL:** https://api.infinitytech.com
-- **Formato de Dados:** JSON para requisições e respostas.
+- **Data Format:** JSON for requests and responses.
-- **Autenticação:** _A definir_
+- **Authentication:** _To be defined_
-- **Códigos de status:**
+- **Status Codes:**
-  - 200 OK: Requisição atendida com sucesso.
+  - 200 OK: Request successfully processed.
-  - 201 Created: Recurso criado com sucesso.
+  - 201 Created: Resource successfully created.
-  - 400 Bad Request: Erro na requisição (por exemplo, parâmetros incorretos).
+  - 400 Bad Request: Error in the request (e.g., incorrect parameters).
-  - 404 Not Found: Arquivo ou recurso não localizado.
+  - 404 Not Found: File or resource not found.
-  - 500 Internal Server Error: Erro interno do servidor.
+  - 500 Internal Server Error: Internal server error.

 ## Features

-- Dashboard com gráficos e indicadores
+- Dashboard with charts and indicators
-- Tabela de erros detalhada
+- Detailed error table
-- Filtros por data e pesquisa
+- Date filters and search
-- Download de relatórios
+- Report downloads
-- Notificações de erros em tempo real
+- Real-time error notifications

-## Tecnologias
+## Technologies

 ### Frontend